QCD thermalization: Ab initio approaches and interdisciplinary connections: Non-equilibrium QCD matter at high occupancy

 There have been several developments since.
-Firstly, the model has been extended to include JIMWLK evolution of the sources $\rho(x_\perp)\rightarrow \rho(x_\perp,x^\mp)$ for nuclei with large $P^\pm$ enabling one so study rapidity correlations of produced gluons~\cite{Dusling:2009ni,Schenke:2016ksl} and 3-D evolution of the LO Glasma fields~\cite{Schenke:2016ksl,Muller:2019bwd,McDonald:2020oyf}.
-Further, the extension of the IP-Glasma+MUSIC model to hadron-hadron and hadron-nucleus collisions~\cite{Bzdak:2013zma} indicates that sub-nucleon fluctuations scale shape fluctuations in the Glasma are essential in understanding final state contributions to two and multi-particle cumulants of azimuthal anisotropies for high multiplicity events in small systems~\cite{Schenke:2014zha}, the so-called ``ridge" correlations~\cite{Dusling:2015gta}.
+First, the model has been extended to include JIMWLK evolution of the sources $\rho(x_\perp)\rightarrow \rho(x_\perp,x^\mp)$ for nuclei with large $P^\pm$, enabling one to study rapidity correlations of produced gluons~\cite{Dusling:2009ni,Schenke:2016ksl} and 3D evolution of the LO Glasma fields~\cite{Schenke:2016ksl,Muller:2019bwd,McDonald:2020oyf}.
+Further, the extension of the IP-Glasma+MUSIC model to hadron-hadron and hadron-nucleus collisions~\cite{Bzdak:2013zma} indicates that sub-nucleon shape fluctuations in the Glasma are essential to understanding final state contributions to two and multi-particle cumulants of azimuthal anisotropies for high multiplicity events in small systems~\cite{Schenke:2014zha}, the so-called ``ridge" correlations~\cite{Dusling:2015gta}.

-Data on incoherent diffraction from HERA are sensitive to such non-perturbative ``shape" fluctuations~\cite{Mantysaari:2016ykx,Mantysaari:2016jaz,Mantysaari:2020axf}; the framework developed here allows one to constrain the latter with HERA data and in future likely more precisely with the EIC.
+Data on incoherent diffraction from HERA are sensitive to such non-perturbative ``shape" fluctuations~\cite{Mantysaari:2016ykx,Mantysaari:2016jaz,Mantysaari:2020axf}; the framework developed here allows one to constrain the latter with HERA data and in the future likely more precisely with the EIC.
 Numerical simulations suggest that long range two particle correlations in the Glasma~\cite{Lappi:2015vta} when combined with hydrodynamic flow can explain the systematics of high multiplicity azimuthal moments in small systems~\cite{Schenke:2016lrs,Schenke:2019pmk}.